Chatney/vr_media_viewer/README.md

 In my experience making a full build makes the video playback a lot smoother as compared to just pressing play in the editor.

 ## Yes
-Single-threaded spaghetti.
+-Single-threaded spaghetti.
-If you have no image after pressing the pause button, press the video timeline and it should maybe reappear.
+-If you have no image after pressing the pause button, press the video timeline and it should maybe reappear.
+-If you lost the file browser, look up.
+You most likely scrolled very far and it somehow doesn't reset the scroll position when loading a new folder.

 ## Credits